PHILLIP JOY

 Each comic in this collection is a blending of our data exploring the meanings of compassion for queer folx with the creativity, passion, and experiences of a queer comic artist.
 We commissioned 15 comics from artists in Canada, United States, Greece, India, and Scotland.

-Our themes are not distinct – they merge, overlap, and have fuzzy edges that blurs any lines of classification – in this way they are distinctly queer, including 1) Compassion is Shared Trauma, 2) Compassion is Activism and Mentorship, 3) Compassion is (Re)Learning, 4) Compassion is Connections and Communities, and 5) Compassion is New Ways of Being.
+that blurs any lines of classification – in this way they are distinctly queer, including 1) Compassion is Shared Trauma, 2) Compassion is Activism and Mentorship, 3) Compassion is (Re)Learning, 4) Compassion is Connections and Communities, and 5) Compassion is New Ways of Being.

 Check out our artist Kay Fine creating the cover art